Commercial Banking Vs Consumer Banking

 • Letters of credit: Instruments that guarantee payment between buyers and sellers in international trade.

-• Trade finance: Services that facilitate international trade transactions.
+• Trade finance: Services that support international trade transactions.

 • Foreign exchange services: Services that help businesses manage currency exchange risks.